Retr05041/dots/Arch/README.md

 # TODO
 Fix font issue (Want to use Nerd Hack Font and have Noto be a backup..)

-Consolidate configurations and test symlink capability for pulling configs -- Possibly
+Consolidate configurations with hard link

 Bring neovim config into the repo, test, and merge with main? (will have to deprecate old neovim config repo...)